the unexpected good is about exactly that: experiencing the good things that we do not expect.

 Because every dream that died became the fuel for a dream that I didn't even know I had.

 My dream of being a wife and mother died many times, but out of it, I grew the dream to make my life a gift to others.
-I was able to serve my mother and siblings through difficult times, to connect more deeply with other young women, and to offer my skills and time to Christ's body as a whole.
+I was able to serve my family through difficult times, to connect more deeply with other young women, and to offer my skills and time to Christ's body as a whole.

 It was not just a substitute for the life I want, but an immensely fulfilling and enriching life in its own right.

 Maybe this imperfect story will better demonstrate the redemptive power and intense love of my heavenly Father.